analysis-tools-dev/static-analysis/README.md

 - [NullAway](https://github.com/uber/NullAway) - Type-based null-pointer checker with low build-time overhead; an [Error Prone](http://errorprone.info/) plugin.
 - [OWASP Dependency Check](https://owasp.org/www-project-dependency-check) - Checks dependencies for known, publicly disclosed, vulnerabilities.
 - [qulice](https://www.qulice.com) - Combines a few (pre-configured) static analysis tools (checkstyle, PMD, Findbugs, ...).
+- [Reshift](https://www.reshiftsecurity.com) :copyright: - A source code analysis tool for detecting and managing Java security vulnerabilities.
 - [Soot](https://soot-oss.github.io/soot) - A framework for analyzing and transforming Java and Android applications.
 - [Spoon](http://spoon.gforge.inria.fr) - Spoon is a metaprogramming library to analyze and transform Java source code (incl Java 9, 10, 11, 12, 13, 14).
 It parses source files to build a well-designed AST with powerful analysis and transformation API.
 Can be integrated in Maven and Gradle.
 - [SpotBugs](https://spotbugs.github.io) - SpotBugs is FindBugs' successor.
 A tool for static analysis to look for bugs in Java code.
+- [Violations Lib](https://github.com/tomasbjerre/violations-lib) - Java library for parsing report files from static code analysis.
+Used by a bunch of Jenkins, Maven and Gradle plugins.

 <h2 id="javascript">JavaScript</h2>